prpole/dissertation/chapter2/main.md

-concept, points out that the Anthropocene's universalism "seems to wreak havoc on the key principles of historical understanding and political commitment that have animated not only Chakrabarty's preceding body of work, but the broader project of postcolonial critique to which that work has been dedicated" [-@baucom_human_2012 3].
-But to consider the species concept as a universal of the same type as those that postcolonial critique has opposed in the past, Baucom continues, would be to miss Chakrabarty's point.
-It is not a universalism in the Hegelian mode<!--what does this mean? should figure out and gloss since we don't get the whole Baucom-->, which Chakrabarty himself has opposed in the name of a struggle for the "freedom of difference," but a "natural--scientific" universalism that presents a new paradigm entirely[@-baucom_human_2012 3].
-As Baucom reads it, in this new paradigm "freedom can no longer be conceived of as the freedom of difference against the power of the globalizing same."
-Rather, because "freedom" now relies on survival through a collective effort to save the planet by transforming our relationship to it, this universal concept has become a requirement of freedom itself.
+concept, points out that the Anthropocene's universalism "seems to wreak havoc on the key principles of historical understanding and political commitment that have animated not only Chakrabarty's preceding body of work, but the broader project of postcolonial critique to which that work has been dedicated."
+[-@baucom_human_2012 3] But to consider the species concept as a universal of the same type as those that postcolonial critique has opposed in the past, Baucom continues, would be to miss Chakrabarty's point.
+It is not the universalism that has been widely opposed in the name of a struggle for the "freedom of difference," but a "natural--scientific" universalism that presents a new paradigm entirely.[-@baucom_human_2012 3] As Baucom reads it, in this new paradigm "freedom can no longer be conceived of as the freedom of difference against the power of the globalizing same."
+Rather, "freedom" now relies on survival through a collective effort to save the planet by transforming our relationship to it, and this universal concept becomes a requirement of freedom itself.
 The pursuit of freedom is now "a task of the species, as species, for the species.
-It is a universal human challenge, a challenge of humanity's shared natural history and its shared planetary future" [-@baucom_human_2012 3].
-Baucom shifts the universalizing gesture of the "anthropos" prefix onto the deep past and the preservation of an equally deep future, careful to emphasize temporalities that fall beyond the scope of historiographies on the human scale.
+It is a universal human challenge, a challenge of humanity's shared natural history and its shared planetary future."[-@baucom_human_2012 3] Baucom shifts the universalizing gesture of the "anthropos" prefix onto the commonality of a deep past and the preservation of an equally deep future (one hopes), temporalities that fall beyond the scope of historiographies of the human scale.
+Doing so makes the human species a collectivizing gesture that attempts to encompass everyone without asking for homogeneity.
+As Gerda Roelvink puts it, "Species, then, might refer to a kind of political collectivity without essence."[@roelvink_rethinking_2013 54]

-The problem of species, of the "*anthropos*" in the Anthropocene, is thus manifold and entangled.
+The problem of species, of the "*anthropos*" in the Anthropocene, is thus multifaceted and beset with contradictions.
 It demands a natural-scientific universalism that takes the species concept as the basis for human history and as the starting point in the struggle for freedom.
 It requires an understanding of anthropogenic planetary change based on this species history.
 But in developing such a species history, we risk backsliding into the essentialisms of the past, and thus a concerted effort must be made to differentiate a natural-scientific universalism of collective survival from the universals of the past that have long been used to justify programs of domination and exploitation.

 And yet over all these tasks hovers an enduring paradox: to address the conceptual and practical challenges of the Anthropocene, we must embrace